-On older Android 10 versions and on Xiaomi's MIUI 12 (Android 11), gesture navigation is disabled for third-party launchers (like Niagara Launcher) in general.
+On older Android 10 versions, gesture navigation is generally disabled for third-party launchers (like Niagara Launcher).
 We can't change this, unfortunately.
-In this case, you have to wait until you get a firmware update.
+In this case, you have to wait until you get a software update.
 However, you can download these apps to get a similar feel as gesture navigation on any Android version.
 Moreover, you could try the following ADB command to force it on, but it doesn't survive a device reboot: adb shell cmd overlay enable com.android.internal.systemui.navbar.gestural.
 To revert it, use com.android.internal.systemui.navbar.threebutton.
 Use ADB commands at your own risk).

-But Android says Niagara Launcher doesn't support gesture navigation, not the other way around.
+But Android states Niagara Launcher doesn’t support gestures, not the other way around.

 The message you see above is misleading.
 It's your system that doesn't allow the launcher to use gestures.
 Other launcher developers are also writing about this:

 This messaging makes it seem like the 3rd party launcher does not support gesture nav, when in fact it's Q's gesture nav that currently doesn't support 3rd party launchers.
 [Source]

 The reality is, Android disabled gesture navigation for third-party launchers on the first builds on Android 10 because the developer team struggled with lots of bugs: